zoheirkaram/CommentMiddlizer/README.md

 # Comment Middlizer

-Type the test you want and run it it will dispaly in a console, just copy and paste in SQL Query The sourrounding comment can be adjusted along with the comment block in the middle to be any charracter or multiple characters
+Type the test you want and run it it will dispaly in a console, just copy and paste in SQL Query.

+The sourrounding comment can be adjusted along with the comment block in the middle to be any character or multiple characters.

 	--++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++--
     --~~~~~~~~~~~~~~~~~~~~~~ This is a test for Middilizer ~~~~~~~~~~~~~~~~~~~~~--